boehs/oasis/Server.md

 ### Drive (NextCloud)

 I want to host a small file server that allows me to have public, unlisted, and password protected areas.
 In most cases, Google drive is appropriate, but occasionally drive.boehs.io/coolfile.png would be nice, to make it clear that information is by *me*.
+I really hate NextCloud, but it's the best option.

 ### Website Hosting